goverland-labs/goverland-datasource-snapshot/README.md

 ![golangci-lint](https://github.com/goverland-labs/goverland-datasource-snapshot/workflows/golangci-lint/badge.svg)

 Goverland Datasource Snapshot is a micro service designed to manage and synchronize various data sources for Goverland ecosystem.
-At the moment the focus is on Snapshot API.
 The microservice also leverages technologies such as gRPC and NATS.
 PostgreSQL is used as database.
 The application exposes Prometheus metrics.